 BAC, an additional option, has been added to the MS-2102 heat tracing controller model options to allow customers to purchase Nextron MS-2102 heat tracing controller with BACnet/IP communication capability.
+BAC1 is another option for gateway mounted in a FRP enclosure.
 Refer to Chapter 1 Product Overview for MS-2102 Models.